antunesgabriel/learning-python-freecodecamp/README.md

 Thist is my jorney to learn Python studying from [Scientific Computing with Python - FreeCodeCamp](https://www.freecodecamp.org/learn/scientific-computing-with-python).

+## Resume

+At the end of each module, I will do a new project to practice what I have learned.

 ## Environment

 - Python >= 3.12.4